DanielDaCosta/cloudwatch-alarms/README.md

 # Cloudwatch Alarms with SNS topic

-This repository contains the following set-up:
+This repository contains the following set up:

-- Cloudwatch alarms resources to be created based on the lambda name function.
+- Cloudwatch alarms resources to be created based on the lambda name.
-- SNS topic that will be triggered by the the alarm
+- SNS topic that will be triggered by the alarm
-- Lambda-alarm that will send the message received from SNS to a Discord channel that has a WEBHOOK_URL
+- Lambda-alarm that will send the message received from SNS to a Discord channel through a WEBHOOK_URL

 ## Files